 View Source Installation

 Nerves requires a number of programs on your system to work.
 These include Erlang, Elixir, and a few tools for packaging firmware images.
 Nerves is actively used on MacOS and various Linux distributions.
 For Windows users, some people have had success running Linux in a virtual machine or using the Windows Subsystem for Linux available in Windows 10.
-If you have issues with any of the tooling after following the steps below, we recommend you reach out to us in the #nerves channel on the Elixir Discord.
+If you have issues after following the steps below, please search or open a topic in the Nerves category on the Elixir Forum.

 MacOS